 Set short-term, realistic performance targets

-- Setting them daily objectives
+- Daily objectives

 Making short-term, realistic, performance goals straight away will help them see clearly how their day-to-day activities tie into your overall vision and growth plans for the practice.

 Have mini performance reviews during their probation period